mkamon/EthereumAndSolidity/inbox/doc/README.md

 * the callable that uses `await` need to be defined as `asynch`
 * we can manipulate `accounts` dependently on a context

+## Problems solved

+1) `Error: error:0308010C:digital envelope routines::unsupported`

+   This problem in general seems to be caused by newer version of Node.js (seemingly v17+) that is using out-of-date version of openssl.
+There are two solutions to it (couldn't find anything about upgrading openssl):

+   * downgrade Node.js to v16 - `nvm install 16.13.0` (put your required version here)
+   * set variable `export NODE_OPTIONS=--openssl-legacy-provider`